uowaep/CubiQuake/README.md

 - don't let players place things on players

 ### ChangeLog
+r130
+- fixed issues with odd sized chunks, by fixing several related functions that were using bad syntax
+- increased chunk size from 6x6x6 to 7x7x7 (an odd value is good for designing prefabs with doorways centered.)
+This also effectively increases view range on default settings by about 7 cubics.
+Not a lot, but it's something.
+- increased max light radius because increasing chunk size allows lights to run at a larger radius without major performance issues

 r126
 - fixed: noclip was preventing the world from loading